 Appointment and Reappointment Form: Terms and Conditions of Employment

-The terms and conditions of every appointment to a bargaining unit position shall be stated in the Approved Offer and Acceptance Form.
-The terms and conditions of every reappointment shall be stated in the approved reappointment form.
-The appropriate form shall be signed by the Department Chairperson and by the appropriate Dean of Libraries and by other appropriate academic administrative officials as required.
+The terms and conditions of every appointment or reappointment to a bargaining unit position shall be stated in the Offer and Acceptance for Appointment or Reappointment Form (O&A).
+The form shall be signed by the Department Chairperson and by the Dean and by other designated academic administrative officials as required.
 The signed form shall constitute the commitment of the Administration for the specific bargaining unit appointment or reappointment.
 The form shall be countersigned by the candidate or bargaining unit member, as the case may be, and such countersignature shall signify said person's understanding and acceptance of the terms and conditions of the appointment or reappointment.

-Faculty members appointed beginning with the spring semester will be given the option of an initial appointment on a calendar year basis, with a conversion to an academic year appointment basis with no loss of pay the following September.
+Personnel action forms shall be used to provide the appropriate and necessary information about each appointment or reappointment.

-The form shall include:
+At a minimum, the Offer & Acceptance (O&A) form shall include:

-a description of the explicit terms of the appointment or reappointment and whether or not the appointment is with tenure or is a tenure track appointment or reappointment;
+a description of the explicit terms of the appointment or reappointment and whether or not the appointment is with tenure; is a tenure-track appointment or reappointment; or is a non-tenure-track appointment or reappointment;

 the effective date of the appointment or reappointment and whether it is a calendar or an academic year appointment or reappointment;